jorisroovers/gusto2/gusto2-app/TASKS.md

-On the recipe page, show all tags on the right hand side and allow filtering of the recipes based on one or more selected tags.

 When filtering on tags in the recipe page, also show a list of the meals that have those tags.

 When clicking Get Rule-Based Suggestions, get different suggestions every time - the logic of the suggested meals itself shouldn't change.